[go: up one dir, main page]

 2022–present

 The Scottish team had a slow start to the 2022–23 season, failing to qualify at the 2022 Baden Masters and the 2022 National.
 They turned things around at the 2022 Tour Challenge with a quarterfinal finish and later a semifinal appearance at the Swiss Cup Basel.[50]
 At the 2022 European Curling Championships, the team succeeded in defending their title.
-After losing just one game to Switzerland's Yannick Schwaller in the round robin, Team Mouat got their revenge by defeating the Swiss 5–4 in the gold medal game.[51]
+After losing just one game to Switzerland's Yannick Schwaller in the round robin, Team Mouat defeated the Swiss 5–4 in the gold medal game.[51]
 The next month, they made it to the final of the 2022 Masters where they lost to Joël Retornaz.
 In their next event, however, they defeated the Italians in the final of the 2023 Mercure Perth Masters.[52]
 After a quarterfinal appearance at the 2023 Canadian Open, Team Mouat went undefeated to claim their fourth Scottish men's championship, defeating the James Craik junior rink in the final.[53]
 At the 2023 World Men's Curling Championship, Mouat led his team to a 10–2 record, enough for a semifinal bye.
 After defeating Retornaz in an extra end, the team shot a 96 percent game in the final to down Canada's Gushue 9–3 and claim the gold medal.[54]
 It was Scotland's first world men's title since David Murdoch won the event in 2009.[55]
-After their world championship success, the team flamed out at both the 2023 Players' Championship and the 2023 Champions Cup, failing to qualify at both events.
+After their world championship success, though, the team failed to qualify at both the 2023 Players' Championship and the 2023 Champions Cup.

 Mixed doubles